LH Surge – Why Is It Important for Getting Pregnant?

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

 The Luteinizing Hormone or LH is a hormone produced by the pituitary gland of menstruating females.
 The LH plays a vital role in making the woman fertile and plays a huge part in the conception of a child.
-LH surge is a phenomenon which occurs around mid-cycle in a menstruating female, around 12-48 hours before ovulation – releasing of the unfertilized egg from the ovary – occurs.
+LH surge is a phenomenon which occurs around mid-cycle in a menstruating female, around 12-48 hours before ovulation (releasing of the unfertilised egg from the ovary).

 LH is extremely important, especially for those couples who are trying to get pregnant.
 The phenomenon of LH surge is used as a benchmark to find out when the female is ovulating so that couples can time their efforts to conceive more accurately.
 The conception of the child occurs from intercourse within the time frame of three days prior to or one day after the ovulation occurs.

-A hormone produced by the pituitary gland in females, Luteinizing Hormone plays a huge role in the process of fertilization.
+A hormone produced by the pituitary gland in females, Luteinizing Hormone, plays a huge role in the process of fertilisation.
 Checking the levels of Luteinizing Hormone in pregnancy can be ideal for couples trying to conceive.
-LH works to mature the follicles for ovulation, and the triggers the process by surging in levels.
+LH works to mature the follicles for ovulation and then triggers the process by surging in levels.

 Luteinizing hormone normal range during pregnancy is less than 1.5 IU/L.